By Lease Type (9)

 - Landlord’s Duties – Landlords must maintain a habitable property with working plumbing, electricity, and heating that meet the local health and safety codes.

-- Illegal Actions – Landlords cannot shut off utilities to evict tenants as this is against the law and punishable.
+- Illegal Actions – Landlords cannot shut off utilities to evict tenants, which is against the law and punishable.

 Military Clause

 - Service members can end rental agreements with 30 days’ notice and military orders.
-It applies to moves, discharge, or long-term duty.
+This applies to moves, discharges, and long-term duty.

 - Families can end the lease if the service member dies on duty.

-- Tenants pay only prorated rent, with no penalties, and the law can’t be changed by agreements.[11]
+- Tenants pay only prorated rent, without penalties, and agreements can’t change the law.[11]

 Florida Rental Income Taxation Laws and Deductions